scriptclump/open_source_question_answers/wordpress.md

 	https://wordpress.org/plugins/wordfence/
 	https://wordpress.org/plugins/login-lockdown/

-=> Current version of WordPress?
+**Current version of WordPress?**

 Need to refer WordPress website: https://wordpress.org/news/category/releases/

-=> How to Secure WordPress?
+**How to Secure WordPress?**

 Security in WordPress is taken very seriously, but as with any other system there are potential security issues that may arise if some basic security precautions aren’t taken.

 	You need to read “http://codex.wordpress.org/Hardening_WordPress” carefully to understand WordPress  security.

-=> Template Files List for development WordPress Theme?
+**Template Files List for development WordPress Theme?**

 Here is the list of the Theme files recognized by WordPress.
 Of course, your Theme can contain any other stylesheets, images, or files.

 	style.css: The main stylesheet.
 This must be included with your Theme, and it must contain the information header for your Theme.